Sandraak/Rust_simulation/README.md

 ### Establishing a connection
 When this is all setup you need to be able to setup a connection between your laptop and the Arduino.
 You can do this by executing the following steps:

-1. Assign IP 192.168.1.1 and subnetmask 255.255.255.0 to the ethernet card (not your WiFI connection) van de laptop.
+1. Assign IP 192.168.1.1 and subnetmask 255.255.255.0 to the ethernet card (not your WiFI connection) of your laptop.
 You can find information on how to this this by searching on “assign static ethernet IP address in <operating system>” in your search engine.
 If needed, you can give your WiFi connection a higher priority than ethernet.

 2. Install the DHCP server
 ```console sudo apt install isc-dhcp-server```